ansible-content-lab/cloud-deploy/readme/tower_setup.md

-# Preparing Ansible Tower Project, Inventory and Cloud Credentials
+# Preparing Ansible Tower Project, Inventory and Credentials

 Once Ansible Tower is deployed, you need to do some initial setup in order to ingest playbooks and cloud credentials and make them available for use.